Sephirothbahamut/Accio-Niffler/Milestone 1.md

 ### Diagon Alley

-Is a magical street accessibile from muggle London, behind Leake Cauldron.
-To enter Diagon Alley, you need to give a tap for right bricks of the wall behind Leake Cauldron, which will move and reveal the entrance to the street.
-It can also be accessed via Flying Dust or Dematerialization.
-The magic street has varius important shop, such as Olivander's shop.
+Is a magical street accessible from muggle London, behind Leakey Cauldron.
+To enter Diagon Alley, you need to give a tap for right bricks of the wall behind Leakey Cauldron, which will move and reveal the entrance to the street.
+It can also be accessed via Flying Dust or dematerialization.
+The magic street has various important shop, such as Olivander's shop.

 <img src="Pictures/Locations/DiagonAlley_location.jpg" alt="DiagonAlley" style="zoom: 67%;" />